The Cold War in popular culture: 1950s and 1960s

-The United States Seventh Army also played an integral role in supporting cultural diplomacy and strengthening international ties with Europe during the cold war.
-The Seventh Army Symphony Orchestra was founded by Corporal Samuel Adler in Stuttgart, Germany as part of an effort by the US Army to demonstrate the common cultural heritage which existed in the United States, its European allies and the conquered nations in Europe during the cold war period.
+The United States Seventh Army also played an integral role in supporting cultural diplomacy and strengthening international ties with Europe during the Cold War.
+The Seventh Army Symphony Orchestra was founded by Corporal Samuel Adler in Stuttgart, Germany as part of an effort by the US Army to demonstrate the common cultural heritage which existed in the United States, its European allies and the conquered nations in Europe during the Cold War period.
 The orchestra concertized extensively throughout Europe from 1952 until 1961 and performed works from the classical repertoire as well as contemporary compositions from the United States.
 Listed among the ensemble's earliest "musical ambassadors" were several young conductors including: John Ferritto, James Dixon, Kenneth Schermerhorn and Henry Lewis.

 In 1969, Jimi Hendrix performed an instrumental version of "The Star-Spangled Banner" at the Woodstock, distorting the tone while holding up peace symbols.

+1970s

+During the 1970s several conductors of symphonic orchestras added their voices to the growing international opposition to war in general and to nuclear weapons in particular by hosting concerts which raised public awareness of the dangers which the Cold War posed to world peace.
+These "Concerts for Peace" received international acclaim and were held in various venues including the Japanese city of Hiroshima (1973), the National Cathedral in Washington D.C.
+(1973), the United Nations General Assembly in New York City (1974) and the Salzburg Music Festival (1976) by such leading musicians as Leonard Bernstein and Seiji Ozawa.

+Convinced that "Hiroshima belongs to the world", Ozawa returned to the site of Japan's national peace memorials in both Hiroshima and Nagasaki on multiple occasions to pay homage to the memory of the innocent victims of all wars (1980-2005).
+These memorial "Concerts for Peace" were conducted in collaboration with several premier international orchestras including: the San Francisco Symphony (1975), the Boston Symphony Orchestra (1978), the New Japan Philharmonic (1982 & 1995), and the Seiji Ozawa Music Academy Orchestra (2005) in a performance of Gabriel Faure's Requiem with a civic chorus of over four hundred voices.